Hovea heterophylla

-Hovea heterophylla, commonly known as creeping hovea, is a small shrub with linear leaves and purple-violet pea flowers.
-It is found in all states other than Western Australia.
+Hovea heterophylla, commonly known as creeping hovea, is a small shrub with linear leaves and purple-violet pea-like flowers.
+It is found in all Australian states other than Western Australia.

 Description

 Hovea heterophylla is a small subshrub to 0.5 m high, stems upright or trailing, mostly emerging from a woody rootstock, and flattened, grey-brown straight hairs.
 The dark green leaves are variable in shape, lower leaves rounded to elliptic, upper leaves elliptic, linear or lance shaped, mostly -6.5 cm long and 1.5-17 mm wide.
 The leaf margins rolled under to curved, hooked at the apex, upper surface hairless, smooth, net-like veins, under surface paler with flattened, dense hairs.
 The inflorescence has 1-3 pale mauve or purple flowers, standard petal striped with a yellow centre and the keel dark purple, calyx 3.5-5 mm long, pedicel 1.5–3 mm long.
 Flowering occurs from October to December and the fruit is a rounded, flattened pod, 9 mm long with fine, flattened, rigid hairs.